 Google Analytics and Search Console are must-have tools to see which channels bring visitors to your website, which phrases they use to get there, and how the behave once they’re on it.

 To understand how your brand, products and services are being talked about, another method of brand monitoring is to see which websites are linking to your own website.
 Creating a series of backlinks to your website from reputable sites is crucial, especially when it comes to search engine optimization.
 There are a number of paid tools which are part of wider search optimization platforms.
 However, you can get started with a free tool like Backlink Checker.

 Using comprehensive platforms like Pulsar gives users the ability to really dig into topics and phrases people are talking about across the web and on social.
 Tools like Pulsar TRENDS help to identify the peaks and troughs of trends on social in real-time, or going back up to 12 years.
 However, if you want to have some of these functionalities for free, there’s Socialmention.com.
 Here, you get a quick breakdown of a phrase, where it’s used and a quick view of the post it is mentioned in.
 Its limitations lie with multi-word phrases which are hard to track, however it can be a good tool to have in your arsenal.

 We almost forgot to mention.
-Pulsar is a comprehensive platform which includes several tools and solutions to help you understand your audience, the conversations they’re having and how your campaigns are performing across the web.
+Pulsar is a comprehensive platform and brand monitoring tool that encompasses several different solutions that help you understand your audience, the conversations they’re having and how your campaigns are performing across the web.
 Pulsar’s audience intelligence platform allows for brand monitoring, social listening and helps small to large companies spot trends before they occur, create panels of micro-influencers and create benchmarks so you can compare how well you’re doing against the industry.